uwePhillPhelps/IAP-2024/Tutorials/Part 1/3 - Processing MIDI Input.md

 Remember to add the oscillator code underneath the existing **std::cout** statements.

-## Exercise 3: Our first monophonic synthesizer
+## Exercise 3: A frequency calculation

 Music, much like many other fields, involves some mathematical principles.
 One of these is the formula for converting MIDI note numbers into frequencies.